ast-fortiss-tum/perturbation-drive/README.md

 # PerturbationDrive

+### 🏆 Recipient of the IEEE Computer Society TCSE Distinguished Paper Award at the 18th IEEE International Conference on Software Testing, Verification and Validation (ICST 2025)

 A library to test the robustness and ability to generalize to unseen roads of self-driving cars via image perturbations and road generators.

 This library has three main modules: